 - If you have a driver’s license, bring it with you.
 This makes it easier to get a New Zealand licence.

 - Bring about six passport size photos with you

 - Bring your own sports gear, e.g. squash racquet, badminton racquet, etc. These may cost more in New Zealand.
 The exception is good quality hockey sticks, which are less expensive in New Zealand.

 - Consider giving up smoking before you arrive.
-In New Zealand it is illegal to smoke in public areas such as restaurants and bars, and homestays will not allow smoking in their homes.
+In New Zealand it's illegal to smoke in public areas like restaurants and bars, and homestay families won't allow smoking in their homes.

 - Remember there are weight limits for the luggage you can bring to New Zealand without paying excess baggage fees